• How to Make Intentional Ink Spatters

 How to Make (Intentional) Calligraphy Ink Splatters

-Ink spatters look great with any calligraphy style, but I like them best with Kaitlin Style calligraphy.
+Ink spatters look good with any calligraphy style, but I like them best with Kaitlin Style calligraphy.
 The spatters help to enhance the Kaitlin’s casual, elegant nature.

 Shortcut Pointed Pen Calligraphy Passage Tutorial

-Less is more when it comes to spatters!
-With that in mind, I focused my spatters on three parts of this 8″x10″ piece: the upper left, the middle right, and the lower left.
+Less is more when it comes to spatters.
+With that in mind, I focused my spatters on three parts of this 8″x10″ calligraphy passage: the upper left, the middle right, and the lower left.

 Pairing Big Ink Spatters with Small Ink Spatters